ThomasCoyle12/Address1/README.md

 # AWS user address service

-This is a serverless API to store user addresses and retrieve with optinal suburb/post code filtering.
+This is a serverless API to store user addresses and retrieve with optional suburb/post code filtering.
 This code leverages and is deployed via AWS Cloud Development kit (CDK) and Node.js

-# How to deploy code repository
+# How to deploy code repository to your AWS

 ### Make sure you have the following software installed on your system:
 Git: For cloning and managing versions of the source code.